 - you live in supported housing or a care home

-- you, or any member of your household, have been found guilty of serious unacceptable behaviour.
-See our page on eligibility for council housing for more details on what this behaviour could include.
+- you, or any member of your household, have been found guilty of antisocial behaviour.
+See our page on eligibility for community landlord housing for more details on what this behaviour could include.

-You may be entitled to priority for a transfer if:
+You may be entitled to priority for a waiting list transfer if:

 - you are living in very poor conditions (for example, your home is in serious disrepair or lacks basic washing / cooking facilities)

 - your family has grown and your home is now overcrowded